-In the wake of the COVID-19 pandemic and the resulting lockdown, many car insurance companies temporarily reduced their rates.
-The business case for these premium reductions was clear enough; with less driving the rate of car accidents dropped sharply, with fewer claims and less money coming out of the corporate coffers.
+Many car insurance companies temporarily reduced their rates in the wake of the COVID-19 pandemic and the resulting lockdown.
+The business case for these premium reductions was clear enough; with less driving, the rate of car accidents dropped sharply, with fewer claims and less money coming out of the corporate coffers.

 These rate reductions took many forms, from electronic credits to physical checks in mailboxes.
 But what they all had in common was their temporary nature; as the world began to open up and driving patterns returned to normal, premiums began to rise yet again.

 You can also read: 5 Things That Is To Be Included In Your RV Insurance

 Wouldn’t it be nice if you could retain those lower car insurance premiums all year long?
 How would a reduction in the amount you pay impact other parts of your household budget?
 If you are working from home, you may be able to make those temporary premium deductions a permanent way of life.